Hunting behavior of gray wolves: Disablement

 The wolf must give chase and gain on its fleeing prey, slow it down by biting through thick hair and hide, and then disable it enough to begin feeding.
 After chasing and then confronting a large prey animal, the wolf makes use of its 6 cm fangs and its powerful masseter muscles to deliver a bite force of 28 kg/cm2, which is capable of breaking open the skulls of many of its prey animals.
 The wolf leaps at its quarry and tears at it.
-One wolf was observed being dragged for dozens of metres attached to the hind leg of a moose; another was seen being dragged over a fallen log while attached to a bull elk's nose.
+One wolf was observed being dragged for dozens of meters attached to the hind leg of a moose; another was seen being dragged over a fallen log while attached to a bull elk's nose.

 The most common point of wolf attacks on moose is the upper hind legs.
 Hind leg wounds are inflicted from the rear, midway up the hock with the canine teeth.
 These leave gaping skin perforations over 4 cm in diameter.
 Although blood loss, muscle damage, and tendon exposure may occur, there is no evidence of hamstringing.
 Attacks also occur on the fleshy nose, the back and sides of the neck, the ears, and the perineum.
 Wolves may wound large prey and then lie around resting for hours before killing it when it is weaker due to blood loss, thereby lessening the risk of injury to themselves.

 With medium-sized prey, such as roe deer or sheep, wolves kill by biting the throat, severing nerve tracks and the carotid artery, thus causing the animal to die within a few seconds to a minute.
 With small, mouselike prey, wolves leap in a high arc and immobilize it with their forepaws.
 When prey is vulnerable and abundant, wolves may occasionally surplus kill.
-Such instances are common with domestic animals, but rare with wild prey.
-In the wild, surplus killing occurs primarily during late winter or spring, when snow is unusually deep (thus impeding the movements of prey) or during the denning period, when den bound wolves require a ready supply of meat.
+Such instances are common with domestic animals but rare with wild prey.
+In the wild, surplus killing occurs primarily during late winter or spring, when snow is unusually deep (thus impeding the movements of prey) or during the denning period, when den-bound wolves require a ready supply of meat.
 Medium-sized prey are especially vulnerable to surplus killing, as the swift throat-biting method allows wolves to kill one animal quickly and move on to another.